NoFac3/Reference_The_Spirit/README.md

 - World English Bible (WEB)
 - Young's Literal Translation (YLT).

-The application will also include other religious texts including the Books of the Apocrypha in KJV and other text from different religions including the Rig-Veda from Hinduism and the Qur'an from Islam.
+The application will also include other religious texts including the books of the Apocrypha in KJV and other text from different religions including the Rig-Veda from Hinduism and the Qur'an from Islam.

 <img src="/images/ScreenShots/rigveda.png" alt="Alt text" title="Hinduism: Rig-Veda">
 <img src="/images/ScreenShots/quran.png" alt="Alt text" title="Qur'an">